-This blog contains law school personal statement examples written by applicants who were successfully accepted to multiple law schools after working with our admissions experts as part of our application review programs.
-Your law school personal statement is one of the most important parts of your application and is your best opportunity to show admissions officers who you are behind your numbers and third-party assessments.
-Because of its importance, many students find the personal statement to be daunting and demanding of the full scope of their skills as writers.
-Today we're going to review these excellent law school personal statement examples from past successful applicants and provide some proven strategies from a former admissions officer that can help you prepare your own stellar essay.
+Read these 18 excellent law school personal statement examples written by applicants successfully accepted to multiple law schools after working with our admissions experts as part of our law school admissions consulting services.
+Your law school personal statement is one of the most important parts of your application and is your best opportunity to show admissions officers who you are beyond your GPA and LSAT scores.
+The law school personal statement can be intimidating and will demand all your writing skills.
+In this blog, we’ll review some stellar law school personal statement examples from our past successful applicants and provide some proven strategies from a former admissions officer to help you prepare to write your own.

 Article Contents